alkemist/blog/app/posts/2014-02-04-backbone-xhr-repository-promises.md

 ```

 We introduced the Q library for dealing with promises (a matter of personal preference).
 Our clients don't need
-to know what libary is being used, they just need to know its a Promises/A+ compatiable library.
+to know what library is being used, they just need to know its a Promises/A+ compatiable library.
 So we should be
 able to substitute the Q library for Bluebird if we need to and any client of this class won't need to change.